jrfarah/apollo/README.md

 # Apollo PRERELEASE EXPERIMENTATION REPO
-## Descripion: Wrapper for sklearn
+## Description: Wrapper for sklearn

 IF YOU ARE LOOKING TO INSTALL `apollo` YOU'VE COME TO THE WRONG PLACE.
 SEE `apollo_prod` or install with `pip`: